 Picnic Rehearsal Dinner

 Your rehearsal dinner doesn’t need to be fancy to be memorable, and a picnic is a perfect option for laid-back couples who want an equally laid-back celebration.
 First, decide whether you want guests to sit on the ground, traditional picnic style, or set up tables around the open space.
 Then put together a menu of simple finger foods, lemonades, flavored teas, and mini desserts to display buffet style—or in picnic baskets.
-Tie it all together with a few simple floral arrangments and you’re set.
+Tie it all together with a few simple floral arrangements and you’re set.
 Whether you host in your backyard or a city park, the relaxed feel and chance to take it easy with you in an informal setting will set the stage for the wedding.

 Theme Party Rehearsal Dinner Ideas